Family affair for the duke’s funeral service

 The grandchildren’s other spouses – Mike Tindall, Jack Brooksbank and Edoardo Mapelli Mozzi – may attend to support their wives, but, the Queen might, given they are not senior royals, decide to include other relatives or members of the household instead.

-While Harry will make the journey back from the US, the Duchess of Sussex, who is pregnant with her second child, will not.
+While Harry will be there, the Duchess of Sussex, who is pregnant with her second child, will not.

 She will remain in California after she was not given medical clearance by her doctor to travel.